 United Quest Card: Best for statement credits

-New credit cards can be exciting, and the United Quest Card is an option that was introduced last year with a strong sign-up bonus.
-Right now, when you get the card, you can earn 70,000 bonus miles after you spend $4,000 in the first three months after opening the account.
-Since The Points Guy values United miles at 1.21 cents apiece, 70,000 miles are worth $847 in United travel.
+The United Quest Card is an option that was introduced a few years ago, and it comes with a strong sign-up bonus and some interesting perks.
+Right now, when you get the card, you can earn 60,000 bonus miles plus 500 Premier Qualifying Points (PQPs) after you spend $4,000 in the first three months after opening the account.
+Since The Points Guy values United miles at 1.21 cents apiece, 60,000 miles are worth $726 in United travel.

-The United Quest Card does come with a $250 annual fee, putting it between the $95 yearly cost of the United Explorer Card after the first year and the $525 annual fee of the United Club Infinite Card.
+The United Quest Card has a $250 annual fee, putting it between the $95 yearly cost of the United Explorer Card after the first year and the $525 annual fee of the United Club Infinite Card.
 But there are a number of benefits that can help offset a good chunk of the fee.

 The best perk of the United Quest Card is the up to $125 in statement credits you can get for United purchases charged to your credit card.
 This is a yearly benefit — available every 12 months from the date you first open the card — and if you can use all $125 in credits each year, you’re effectively knocking off half of the $250 annual fee and paying only $125 per year.